global-roam/InterviewQuestions/README.md

 # Question

-Our client needs an application that can calculate the sum of generation for all power stations in a collection of regions, over *n* points in time.
+Imagine our client needs an application that can calculate the sum of generation for all power stations in a collection of regions, over *n* points in time.

 The application takes three json files as input: